The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 Nearly every night of the week, you’ll find groups of Savannah ghost tours gathered beneath the streetlights in front of the hotel seeking the answer to that very question!

-Since it’s considered one of the most haunted hotels in Savannah, Georgia, visitors come from far and wide hoping to catch a glimpse of the spirits that reportedly roam its halls.
+Since it has a reputation of being one of the most haunted hotels in Savannah, Georgia, visitors come from far and wide hoping to catch a glimpse of the spirits that reportedly roam its halls.

 If you’re feeling adventurous, I’d say a stay at The Marshall House should be on your radar.
 Just be prepared, since it isn’t for the faint of heart!